sourcegraph/handbook/content/engineering/code-intelligence/goals.md

-# Code Intelligence goals and priorities
+# Code Intelligence goals and roadmap

 ## Goals

-### Expand language support and adoption of precise code intelligence
+### Deliver precise code intelligence to as many users as possible

 Progress on adoption and usage is tracked in our [Looker dashboard](https://sourcegraph.looker.com/dashboards/131).